Azoy/Sword/README.md

 bot.connect()
 ```

-Then build the libraries with `swift build`
+# Compling Resources
-To run the bot, simply `.build/debug/yourswiftexecutablehere`
+Build the libraries with `swift build`

 # Running with Xcode

-To build with Xcode, generate an Xcode project with `swift package generate-xcodeproj`
+Then build the Xcode project with `swift package generate-xcodeproj`
-Finally, open the project with Xcode and press the play button.
+Finally open the project with Xcode and press the play button.

 # Links
 [Documentation](http://sword.azoy.gg) - (created with [Jazzy](https://github.com/Realm/Jazzy))